-It was unavoidable that a number of CO2 flux measurements were collected in areas where biological (i.e background non-magmatic) CO2 flux was expected.
-The magnitude of biological CO2 flux in these areas was previously estimated using statistical techniques (Copahue, Reykjanes)(Fridriksson et al., 2006; Chiodini et al., 2015), and 13CO2 isotope analysis for the New Zealand systems (Harvey et al., 2015b)(Table 1).
-The estimated contribution from biological flux was subtracted from measurements prior to the TCO2 Flux calculation.
+A number of CO2 flux measurements were collected in areas where biogenic (i.e background non-magmatic) CO2 flux was expected.
+The magnitude of biogenic flux in these areas was estimated using statistical techniques (Copahue, Reykjanes) (Fridriksson et al., 2006; Chiodini et al., 2015), and 13CO2 isotope analysis (New Zealand systems; Harvey et al., 2015b)(Table 1).
+The contribution from biological flux estimated by these methods was subtracted from measurements prior to the TCO2 Flux calculation.
 CO2 flux values that became negative after subtraction were disregarded.